Cheslatta Carrier Nation

-The Cheslatta Carrier Nation or Cheslatta T'En (pronounced chez-la-ta), of the Dakelh (pronounced /ath/) or Carrier people (Ta-cullies, meaning "people who go upon water" is a First Nation of the Nechako River at the headwaters of the Fraser River.
+Cheslatta Carrier Nation or Cheslatta T'En (pronounced chez-la-ta), of the Dakelh (pronounced /ath/) or Carrier people (Ta-cullies, meaning "people who go upon water" is a First Nation of the Nechako River at the headwaters of the Fraser River.

 The Nechako (/nəˈtʃækoʊ/) River was once the greatest tributary of the Fraser River, and the watershed was used by the Carrier people.
 For centuries the Cheslatta T'en hunted, fished and trapped there and were part of an ancient trade network called the Grease Trail.
 The grease was actually eulachon oil. from the oolichan, or candlefish, a fatty Pacific coast smelt.
 The oil was a highly prized commodity grease trail and was carried in bentwood boxes that would often leak.
 It was named the Alexander Mackenzie Voyageur Route, then renamed the Nuxalk-Carrier Grease Trail to honour the guides. with the Nuxalk and Chilcotin.

-The Cheslatta village and Cheslatta Lake (Tsetl'adak Bunk'ut - ″Peak Rock Lake″) flooded due to the construction of the Kenney Dam.
+The Cheslatta village and Cheslatta Lake (Tsetl'adak Bunk'ut – ″Peak Rock Lake″) flooded due to the construction of the Kenney Dam.
 (Note: In their exhibition Living Landscapes, under "Dams and Reservoirs", the Royal British Columbia Museum included details about the construction of Kenney Dam.
 In selecting the site for the dam, Alcan project engineer Charles Dunn asked John Kendrick, "What is downstream there?'
-And I said, 'Well, I haven't seen the reach downstream from the lake here - where we were going to build the dam - to the canyon, but I have been to the canyon.'
+And I said, 'Well, I haven't seen the reach downstream from the lake here – where we were going to build the dam – to the canyon, but I have been to the canyon.'
 We went in from downstream looking at it for the idea of just a small power plant developing on the Nechako River.
 'So what's the country like there?' and I said, 'Well, it's pretty wide'.
 And so we went downstream...(Royal British Columbia Museum nd ") which created Nechako Reservoir, in 1952.

 Most members now live on a dozen small scattered reserves just south of Francois Lake.
-In 2013 the Cheslatta Carrier Nation (CCN) "are based at Southbank, on the south shore of Francois Lake, 23 km south of Burns Lake (Tselhk'azbunk'ut - ″hone lake″).
+In 2013 the Cheslatta Carrier Nation (CCN) "are based at Southbank, on the south shore of Francois Lake, 23 km south of Burns Lake (Tselhk'azbunk'ut – ″hone lake″).
 They have eight reserves on 1400 ha, with all reserves located at least 5 km apart.
 They have 340 members, with 125 members living on reserve, although there is no central community.
 The band office and other community buildings are located on a reserve about two km south of the Southbank ferry dock."
-The population on reserve is 167 and the population off reserve is 163, with a total of 330 according to the CNN INAC Active Band list reported in the 2011-2012 Language Needs Assessment report.
+The population on reserve is 167 and the population off reserve is 163, with a total of 330 according to the CNN INAC Active Band list reported in the 2011–2012 Language Needs Assessment report.